wagerfield/devart-template/project_posts/2014-02-14-Concurrency.md

 After answering a series of questions I expect a user to spend some time deliberating over their own question.
 This is a major problem since it would require leaf nodes to be ‘locked’ for long periods of time.
 Subsequent users would have to wait for a pending question to be submitted before they could proceed—making for a very unfavourable experience.

-As the tree grows, the likelihood of this scenario will likely dwindle as more leaf nodes emerge.
+As the tree grows, the likelihood of this scenario will dwindle as more leaf nodes emerge.
 However, when the tree is in its infancy this issue will be prevalent.

 ## Solutions